pbj-apps/AnimationsWWDC23-ios/CustomScreenTransitionDemo/Readme.md

 ```
 The identifier should be unique allowing SwiftUI to transition between one layout to another.

-One thing important to remember is to put every modifier we want to include in the transition before ```.matchedGeometryEffect(id: identifier, in: namespace)```.
-It is often preferable to set the frame and padding after.
+One important thing to remember is to place all the modifiers that we want to include in the transition before the ```.matchedGeometryEffect(id: identifier, in: namespace)``` modifier.
+It is generally recommended to set the frame and padding modifiers after the matched geometry effect to ensure the desired behavior.
+Apple does not provide detailed explanations for this, but it could be related to the way SwiftUI calculates positions and handles transitions.
+By following this guideline, we can avoid any unexpected or unintended behavior during the animation.

 ```swift
 struct ListView: View {